paraspell/docs/docs/supported.md

 # List of chains supported by ParaSpell✨

-This page contains a list of chains that are implemented in our XCM Router, XCM API and XCM SDK.
-As XCM API implements both XCM SDK and XCM Router packages it supports all chains mentioned below also (It is just not mentioned).
+This page provides a comprehensive list of chains that are integrated within our XCM Router, XCM API, and XCM SDK.
+Since the XCM API incorporates both the XCM SDK and XCM Router packages, it inherently supports all the chains listed below, even though this is not explicitly stated.

 ## XCM SDK✨